shaksham08/react-timer-hooks/README.md

    A single-run delay hook, cleaned up automatically.
 5. **useClock**
    A live ticking clock for dashboards or realtime UI.
-6. **usePersistentState (optional)**
-   A lightweight persistence helper used internally by the timers.

 Together, these hooks create a small yet powerful time utility toolkit for React.